jordanl61/premiere-pro-mcp-server/README.md

 ## License
-This project is provided as-is, without warranty of any kind.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---